Pittsburgh Panthers' Players Turned Down 1938 Rose Bowl As National Champs, the Money Wasn't Right

 Through Hagan, Bowman drained the football budget.
-Coaches lost their recruiting funds and the university grabbed scheduling prerogatives away from the program, a drastic, power-seizing move that few coaches of that era would have stood for, and certainly not one like Sutherland, who had brought home seven Eastern championships and five national championships over fourteen seasons.
-In a matter of months the crisis at Pittsburgh had become acute.
+Coaches lost their recruiting funds and the university took scheduling prerogatives away from the program, a drastic power grab that few coaches of that era would have stood for, and certainly not one like Sutherland, who had brought home seven Eastern championships and five national championships in fourteen seasons.
+In a matter of months the crisis at Pittsburgh became acute.

-The Panthers had the kind of fanatical support of the Pittsburgh community that the NFL's Steelers enjoy today.
-In 1938 Pittsburgh's professional team was called the Pirates and was a minor pro affair at best.
-The Panthers were the region's football team, the pride of western Pennsylvania and a stalwart representative of the strength within the Appalachian land.
-The idea of putting football on the back burner did not appeal to anyone not living in the penthouse sweet of the academy’s highest Gothic Tower.
+The Panthers enjoyed the kind of fanatical and cultural support the NFL's Steelers have today.
+In 1938 Pittsburgh's professional football team was called the Pirates, same as their baseball club, and was a minor affair at best.
+The Panthers were the region's football team, the pride of western Pennsylvania, and a stalwart representative of the strength within the Appalachian land.
+The idea of shoving football to the back burner did not appeal to anyone not living in the penthouse suite of the Gothic Tower.

-Bowman, who believed he knew what was best for everyone, worked to paint a rosy picture of the situation, assuring students, alumni, and boosters that Pittsburgh would continue to compete at the top of college football, but this time with a clean conscience and on a strictly amateur basis.
-That was important to him.
+Bowman, who believed he knew what was best for everyone, worked to paint a rosy picture of the situation, assuring students, alumni, and boosters that Pittsburgh would continue to compete at the top of college football, but this time with a clean conscience and a strictly amateur foundation.
 Players would not be subsidized, they would work for their room and board outside of football, and the Panthers would do it the right way.
-It was a vision only an entrenched academic could deliver and truly believe.
+It was a vision only an entrenched, detached academic could deliver and truly believe.